-Baking soda and Baking powder - Leaveners helps make them fluffy.
+Baking soda and Baking powder - Leaveners helps make muffins fluffy.
 Make sure you are using fresh ones for perfect rise and lift.

 Unsalted butter - If all you have is salted butter, you can use it but just omit the extra addition of salt.

 Eggs - Eggs are the binding agent that holds everything all together.
 Make sure you use them at room temperature.